-True helicopters weren’t developed until later.
-But both the Americans and Germans had true helicopters in use during the war.
+True helicopters as we know them today weren’t developed until later.
+But both the Americans and Germans had helicopters in use during the war.
 Igor Sikorsky, a Russian immigrant to America, spent years perfecting his designs to help his adopted home country win the war.

 1. Cierva C.30A

 The precursor to the modern helicopters was undoubtedly the autogyro.